cocoa-xu/evision/README.md

 - video
 - videoio

-Note 1: to open video files, FFmpeg related libraries should be installed, e.g., on Debian/Ubuntu
+Note 1: to be able to encode/decode more video formats, you may compile OpenCV with FFmpeg enabled.

+However, you should be aware of the license of the FFmpeg components you selected as they could be licensed by LGPL/GPL or other licenses.

-Note 2: FFmpeg 5 is not supported by OpenCV yet
+Note 2: FFmpeg 5 is not supported by OpenCV yet.

 ```shell
 sudo apt install -y libavcodec-dev libavformat-dev libavutil-dev libswscale-dev libavresample-dev ffmpeg